 I am thrilled to endorse ORCHID Analytics.
 I have worked extensively with both Carolyn and Azadeh and know them to be reliable, professional, and highly skilled in applying Operations Research in the healthcare industry.
 I am excited to continue to collaborate with ORCHID as I support their focus on disseminating operations research tools as widely as possible to make the largest impact possible.
 Carolyn and Azadeh are driven by the desire to use their skills to make a difference in healthcare and understand well the complexities of implementation in this industry.

 Dr. Michael Carter

 University of Toronto

-We remain current on the academic literature, attend conferences and maintain an affiliation with the University of Toronto’s Centre for Healthcare Engineering.
-This allows us to provide the latest tools, innovations and techniques to our clients.
+We remain current on the academic literature, attend conferences and maintain a relationship with the University of Toronto’s Centre for Healthcare Engineering.
+This allows us to provide you with the latest tools, innovations and techniques.

 We work hand-in-hand with clients to develop and customize decision tools that provide insight on current problems, and identify practical, outcome-driven solutions.

 Since 2001, Carolyn’s work has focused on building and implementing quantitative models to support decision making, quality, and process improvement in healthcare.
 She has worked with hospitals, policy makers, home care organizations, and quality councils to help decision makers visualize and evaluate complex systems and make improvements to wait time, patient flow, resource and funding allocation, and scheduling.
 She holds a master’s degree and a PhD, from the University of Toronto, in Industrial Engineering, specializing in Operations Research applied to healthcare.